Zhu Ting (volleyball): 2023: CEV Cup Champions and extended contract with Scandicci

 On 13 April 2023, Scandicci beat CSM Volei Alba Blaj in straight sets to win their first Women's CEV Cup champion.
 Zhu scored 13 points.
 This was her first champion after her wrist surgery.

 On 28 May, Scandicci officially announced the extension of contract with Zhu for one more season.

 2024: Return to Chinese National Team, Signed with Conegliano

 On 8 April 2024, Zhu announced on her social media that she will return to Chinese National Team, and play at 2024 FIVB Volleyball Women's Nations League.
 Also, she entered the Chinese team roster of Paris Olympics, which was her third appearance at Olympics Games.

 On 27 June, Italian Serie A1 club Imoco Volley Conegliano announced the signing of Zhu in the coming season, which is her third season at Italian League.
 She is the first Chinese player in the history of the club and will play with the number 4.
+Zhu finally won all the competitions champions with the team in this season.

+2025: Extended contract with Conegliano

+On 20 June 2025, Imoco Volley Conegliano announced extended contract with Zhu in the coming season, which is her second season with the team.